 On Nutrition Facts

-The Nutrition Information below is based on eight ounces of dark chocolate and a half of a cup of chopped pistachios and a few pinches of sea salt.
+The Nutrition Information below is based on eight ounces of dark chocolate and half of a cup of chopped pistachios and a few pinches of sea salt.

 - Prep Time: 10 minutes